 “I left later than I had hoped due to some delays finishing up Glenn Hearn’s house.
 Jeffrey Funk was understanding but said that I should arrive on July 5th.
 This caused me to dial in my travel times but still allowed me some freedom to explore.

-As I was leaving Billy [Dillon, another SMCo foreman and Owner] passed on the name and number of a carpenter in Iowa who needed some help with an eyebrow dormer.
+As I was leaving Billy [Dillon, another SMCo project lead and Owner] passed on the name and number of a carpenter in Iowa who needed some help with an eyebrow dormer.
 After chatting on the phone I agreed to take a minor detour and help for three days.

 Elijah Cornell turned out to be a year or two older than I, and a very capable framer.
 It was a pleasure – both working with him and crew, and getting to know him and his family during my stay.